-2. EVALUATION CRITERIA
+3. EVALUATION CRITERIA

-The Agency will evaluate applications based on the following criteria, which are listed in order of importance.
-Each one will serve both to determine allocations and as a threshold requirement; the Agency may remove an application from consideration if the proposal is sufficiently inadequate in any of the categories.
-For purposes of making awards, the Agency will not consider subsections (d) through (h) below if the outcome is determined by the criteria in subsections (a) through (c).
+The Agency will evaluate applications under Sections II(A) and II(B) based on the following criteria, which are listed in order of importance.
+Each one will serve both to determine awards and as a threshold requirement; the Agency may remove an application from consideration if the proposal is sufficiently inadequate in any of the categories.
+For purposes of making awards, the Agency will not consider subsections (d) through (g) below if the outcome is determined by the criteria in subsections (a) through (c).